user538295/swiftcompress/ROADMAP.md

 ---

-**Status Summary**: SwiftCompress 1.1.0 is production-ready with compression level support.
-All core features are implemented, tested, and validated with 365 passing tests.
+**Status Summary**: SwiftCompress 1.2.0 is production-ready with all Phase 4 features complete.
+All core and advanced features are implemented, tested, and validated with 411 passing tests.
 The tool provides excellent performance with true streaming support for files of any size.
-Phase 3 stdin/stdout streaming and Phase 4 Feature 1 (compression levels) are complete.
-Compression levels enable users to optimize for speed (`--fast`), balance (default), or compression ratio (`--best`).
-Future work (remaining Phase 4 features) will be driven by user feedback and demand.
+Features include: compression levels (`--fast`, `--best`), progress indicators (`--progress`), stdin/stdout streaming for Unix pipelines, and comprehensive error handling.
+Phase 3 and Phase 4 are 100% complete.
+Future enhancements will be driven by user feedback and demand.